 Unexpected allergic reactions can happen at any time in a medical practice or facility – to patients, staff or even family members in the waiting room.
-Every week, Banyan representatives learn from our customers how they have managed a medical emergency with use of their STAT KIT® and related products.
+Every week, HealthFirst representatives learn from our customers how they have managed a medical emergency with use of their STAT KIT® and related products.
 Here are two recent examples that occurred during imaging procedures.

 #1: Patient Has Difficulty Breathing After Injection